martincipriano/resst-api-manager/readme.txt

 1. Upload the `rest-api-manager` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Navigate to **REST API** in the admin menu to start managing your endpoints.
+3. Navigate to **REST API Manager** under settings in the admin menu to manage your endpoints.

+== Usage ==
+- Activate/deactivate REST API endpoints from the REST API Manager settings by clicking the toggle UI.

 == Frequently Asked Questions ==